-In this essay, leaders and managers are discussed in detail in the light of ethics.
-I worked in the HR department of Tesco so the ethical behaviours I observed there are also highlighted.
+In this essay, leaders and managers are discussed in detail regarding ethics.
+I worked in the HR department of Tesco, so the ethical behaviours I observed there are also highlighted.
 Firstly, the relationship between ethical leaders and ethical managers is described.
-Secondly, the qualities of an ethical leader along with some personal examples are highlighted.
+Secondly, the qualities of an ethical leader, along with some personal examples, are highlighted.
 After that, strategies for maintaining an ethical business environment are discussed.
 In the end, a conclusion is drawn.

-According to Winston (2018), a leader is typically defined as someone who influences people and gives them vision.
-By flowing that vision, followers get a direction, which motivates them to accomplish goals.
-A leader also brings change and tries new innovative methods of working that indirectly engage employees and let them be more creative in their daily tasks too.
-Leaders can let all individuals get along with each other, who possess different capabilities, calibre, skills etc. By adding in the element of ethics into leadership give rise to ethical decision-making.
+According to Winston (2018), a leader typically influences people and gives them vision.
+By following that vision, followers get a direction which motivates them to accomplish goals.
+A leader also brings change and tries new innovative methods of working that indirectly engage employees and let them be more creative in their daily tasks, too.
+Leaders can let all individuals get along with each other, who possess different capabilities, calibre, skills, etc. Adding the element of ethics into leadership gives rise to ethical decision-making.
 According to Bedi, Alpaslan and Green (2016), Ethical leadership also helps in making the leadership style more effective by incorporating morals and principles into it.
-Furthermore, while being under the supervision of an ethical leader, I gained assistance in achieving better outcomes from the follower and it is positively correlated with transformational leadership, which helps in bringing change.
+Furthermore, while being under the supervision of an ethical leader, I gained assistance in achieving better outcomes from the follower, and it is positively correlated with transformational leadership, which helps in bringing change.

-Hence, while working in the department of HR at Tesco, ethical leaders and ethical managers tend to respect the belief system, moral values and principles of the followers along with having fairness in the distribution of rewards.
+Hence, while working in the department of HR at Tesco, ethical leaders and managers tend to respect the belief system, moral values and principles of the followers, along with fairness in the distribution of rewards.
 I also observed that leaders were more focused on people and moulding their respective behaviours by influencing them.
-Whereas managers used to focus on carrying out tasks effectively, to achieve the goals of the organisation with less focus on subordinates in a more operational way.
+Whereas managers used to focus on carrying out tasks effectively to achieve the organisation's goals with less focus on subordinates in a more operational way.

 Maintenance is the key when an organisation is already following a good set of values in a business work environment.
 According to Ishak, Haron and Ismail (2019), on the contrary, an unethical environment is a big concern for organisations as it leads to corruption, fraud, and bribery.
-Hence, while I was working in the HR department the managers who showed biasness and dishonesty were considered to be an abuse of authority, which has very adverse effects on the system of the organisation.
-To counter this, top management should be responsible and focus on making a set of ethical rules that every individual have had to follow.
+Hence, while I was working in the HR department, the managers who showed bias and dishonesty were considered to abuse authority, which has very adverse effects on the system of the organisation.
+To counter this, top management should be responsible and focus on making ethical rules everyone must follow.

-Hence, in my personal opinion, a set of ethics required in the workplace should be timely communicated to all employees and a reward system should be specified so that individuals are encouraged to comply and show integrity towards the organisation.
+Hence, in my opinion, a set of ethics required in the workplace should be communicated to all employees, and a reward system should be specified so that individuals are encouraged to comply and show integrity towards the organisation.
 Moreover, employees, as well as employers, should strictly follow the ethical code of conduct in the workplace so that no collusive behaviour of employees arises.

 Ethical leaders maintain integrity, transparency, fairness and honesty.
-They are also more disciplined and use different techniques for rewarding or punishing their subordinates to influence them (Bedi, Alpaslan and Green, 2016).
+They are also more disciplined and use different techniques for rewarding or punishing their subordinates for influencing them (Bedi, Alpaslan and Green, 2016).
 As a follower in my organisation, I experienced that a leader who was fair in giving rewards and showed transparency helped me work harder.
 I achieved more than I expected of myself because of the motivation to work I had under strong ethical leadership.
-It also enabled me to communicate about any problems related to work which prompted me to be more productive and work efficiently due to which I was able to achieve my organisational goals.
-The fair rewards extended to employees for their good performance helped me stay motivated along with which I received fair compensation for working extra shifts.
-The organisational environment felt safe and did not discriminate based on gender or race under the leadership of the manager.
-Due to these reasons I remained in employment with the organisation and worked harder than I expected.
+It also enabled me to communicate about any problems related to work, which prompted me to be more productive and work efficiently, due to which I was able to achieve my organisational goals.
+The fair rewards extended to employees for their good performance helped me stay motivated, and with which I received fair compensation for working extra shifts.
+The organisational environment felt safe and did not discriminate based on gender or race under the manager's leadership.
+Due to these reasons, I remained employed with the organisation and worked harder than expected.

-Both managers and leaders are important parts of the organisation but the impact of these key people increases when they also behave ethically.
-As ethical managers and ethical leaders show respect for their follower’s opinions and beliefs.
-Apart from ethics, a leader tends to focus more on people whereas a manager focuses on the process for the attainment of the goals of the organisation.
-Therefore, to maintain an ethical business environment, organisations should hire ethical leaders along with having an effective set of ethical values and make sure that each individual in the workplace follows that.
+Both managers and leaders are important parts of the organisation.
+Still, the impact of these key people increases when they also behave ethically as ethical managers and ethical leaders show respect for their follower’s opinions and beliefs.
+Apart from ethics, a leader tends to focus more on people, whereas a manager focuses on the process for the attainment of the goals of the organisation.
+Therefore, to maintain an ethical business environment, organisations should hire ethical leaders with an effective set of ethical values and make sure that each individual in the workplace follows them.